 Activity 1 Provide financial assistance to members of the Army through the provision of low cost and affordable loans.
 Intended result Provide benefits for members of the Australian Army by providing loans in a prompt and efficient manner, with those in greatest need given priority.
-Delivery strategy Promote the availability of financial assistance through the AMFRTF website and use electronic workflow application processes for submitting and reviewing applications prior to Secretariat approval and processing.
-Review of loan application to include an assessment of non-payable risk.
-Management to review annual guideline budget of approximately \$4.60 to \$4.80 million.
-Measuring performance 2023-24 and out to 2026-27 Funds disbursed within the guidance annual budget.Number and types of loans are in scope and reported annually.
+Delivery strategy Promote the availability of financial assistance through the AMFRTF website.
+Web form application is used for application and approval process.
+Annual guideline budget of approximately \$5.0 million to \$5.2 million.
+Measuring performance 2024-25 and out to 2028-29 Funds disbursed within the guidance annual budget.
+Number and types of loans are in scope and reported annually.
 Greater than 75 per cent of loans issued to junior ranks (Sergeant/Lieutenant and below).